 Ashena Shams Ghahfarrokhi

-"The level of opportunity and progression that can be offered to today’s new graduates is almost without precedent and I believe that there is no better place to begin than University of Surrey."
+"The level of opportunity and progression offered to today’s new physics graduates is almost without precedent.
+There's no better place to begin the journey than Surrey."

 CoursePhysics with Nuclear Astrophysics

 What attracted you to choose Surrey and to study your course here?

 Throughout my professional and academic career I have had a driving passion to combine the real-world applicability of classical Physics with the more exotic elements found in areas such as Radiation and Astrophysics.